Bowl, dance, run, and volunteer at the Polk Senior Games

 If you’re looking to support local older adults, you’re right on target.

 Move over, Olympics.
 There’s another athletic event coming up that won’t require a plane ride.
-Get ready for the 32nd Polk Senior Games, happening Saturday, Feb.
-22-Saturday, March 8 at locations around Polk County.
+Get ready for the 2026 Polk Senior Games, happening Saturday, Feb.
+28-Saturday, March 14 at locations around Polk County.

 The Polk Senior Games draw more than 2,100 participants annually, making it one of the largest events of its kind in Florida.
-This competition is just for older adults to shine — participants must be 50 years or older.
-This year, there are 38 events, including:
+This competition is just for adults ages 50 and up to shine in 30+ events, including:

 • Ballroom, social, and square dancing